Bayesian Cosmic Void Finding with Graph Flows: Methods

 First, we do not know the number of voids $N_v$ a priori, so a one-to-one matching between test particles and voids is impossible.
 We solve this by oversampling, i.e.\ using $N_p>N_v$ test particles.
 Most voids in a training sample get assigned multiple interpolant indices $\alpha$ such that the total sums to $N_p$.
 We randomly set the number of endpoints per void such that in expectation it is proportional to the void's volume and has the minimum variance around it.

 Second, given that a typical training sample (simulation box) in our setup contains hundreds of voids, \emph{which} test particle $\alpha$ should be assigned to a given void?
 In the original flow matching framework, the assignment would be random.
 Such a choice of interpolants would be very difficult to learn, however, since the test particles would need to traverse large distances across the box and this would be unnatural in our locality-biased graph neural network.
-We perform the pairing by minimizing the sum of squared Euclidean distances between the initial random test particle positions $\vec r_\alpha(0)$ and the void catalog, using the Hungarian algorithm~\citep{Kuhn1955}.
-To avoid degeneracy in the Hungarian assignment, we Gaussian ``jitter'' the void positions in $\hat v_\alpha(1)$ with $0.2\,h^{-1}\text{Mpc}$ standard deviation.
+We perform the pairing by minimizing the sum of squared Euclidean distances between the initial random test particle positions $\vec r_\alpha(0)$ and the void catalog.\footnote{The described assignment problem is a special case of optimal transport and can be efficiently solved with the Hungarian algorithm~\citep{Kuhn1955}.} To avoid degeneracy in the minimum-distance assignment, we Gaussian ``jitter'' the void positions in $\hat v_\alpha(1)$ with $0.2\,h^{-1}\text{Mpc}$ standard deviation.

 The resulting construction of interpolants is in the spirit of ``data-dependent couplings''~\citep{Albergo2024} but differs from previous literature in that it acts as a permutation, not a continuous transformation.
 We point out that the construction might superficially resemble minibatch optimal transport~\citep{Pooladian2023,Tong2024} but is very different due to the couplings between test particles (the existence of minibatch-OT as the zero-coupling limit provides a useful check, however).
 Note that the possibility to minimize total traversed path length does not exist in diffusion models.